-- offered in the spring and fall semesters
+- offered in the Spring and Fall semesters

 - competitively priced

-- evening classes
+- small - evening classes with lab

 - Job opportunities are expected to increase by 32% from 2010 to 2020.